Donlemecook/multiplegames/README.md

-Auto Diamond 99.lua use auto execute for better result.
+Auto Diamond 99 use auto execute for better result.

+[Beta] Auto Diamond no serverhop auto raid and get diamonds

 Identity fraud control npc control's npc that is normally uncontrollable except stan he is impossible to control.